 The internal lightweight metal bonding wire inside of BX cable is not an equipment grounding conductor.
 It is only to maintain grounding continuity inside of the BX.
 There is no need to connect the internal bonding wire to any grounding conductors or terminal screws.

 It is not recommended that BX cable be used with plastic outlet and junction boxes.
-However when it becomes necessary there is a solution to maintain ground continuity.
+However, when it becomes necessary there is a solution to maintain ground continuity.
 The use of a grounding bushing on the BX connector with a grounding pigtail is how it is done.
 The pigtail from the grounding bushing is connected to all of the other grounding conductors in the electrical box.

-The half inch grounding bushing is threaded onto the end of the BX connector and a set screw is tightened down to lock it in place.
+The half-inch grounding bushing is threaded onto the end of the BX connector and a set screw is tightened down to lock it in place.
 The lay-in lug is removable to make it easy to screw the bushing on.

 The BX connector must be secured with the locknut first before screwing the grounding bushing on.
-The grounding bushing has limited threads, without the locknut the BX connector would be loose.
+The grounding bushing has limited threads, without the locknut, the BX connector would be loose.

 If you look closely you can see the little red tail from the anti-short bushing sticking out through the grounding bushing.
 This makes it easy for the electrical inspector to see that the installation is in compliance with the electrical code.

 Type MC cable also has a metal jacket, but it is not always an approved grounding conductor.
 Check the packaging or tags to see if your MC cable armor is an approved grounding conductor.
 MC has a separate green insulated equipment grounding conductor.
-However the metal armor of MC cable must still be grounded using approved MC cable connectors which are not the same as BX connectors.
+However, the metal armor of MC cable must still be grounded using approved MC cable connectors which are not the same as BX connectors.

 As with BX connectors, MC connectors must be installed wrench tight.
 There are locknut wrenches for this.
-Also Channellock pliers can be used.
-On large connectors I use a hammer and an old screwdriver to bang the locknuts tight.
+Also, Channellock pliers can be used.
+On large connectors, I use a hammer and an old screwdriver to bang the locknuts tight.

 Anti-Short Bushings are used for all BX and MC cables and also for Flexible Metal Conduit to protect the wire insulation from getting nicked and causing a short circuit.
 I have personally seen a few instances where an anti-short bushing was not used and it resulted in a short circuit to the metal armor.

-As with BX and MC, the connectors, couplings, and other fittings for metal electrical conduit must be wrench tight when installed to maintain an effective ground path.
+As with BX and MC, the connectors, couplings, and other fittings for metal electrical conduits must be wrench tight when installed to maintain an effective ground path.
 Fittings such as the conduit angle compression connector above must have its locknut wrench tight into the electrical box as well as the compression ring on the conduit.
 The pigtail on the metal box gets connected directly to the electrical outlet.

 Read article 250.118 in the National Electrical Code (NFPA 70) for all of the approved equipment grounding conductors.

-With a metal grounded outlet box it is possible to use self-grounding outlets to save some work.
-Self-grounding outlets are particularly useful when replacing old ungrounded two prong outlets on a grounded system.
+With a grounded metal outlet box it is possible to use self-grounding outlets to save some work.
+Self-grounding outlets are particularly useful when replacing old ungrounded two-prong outlets on a grounded system.

-Click here to see my post about replacing two prong ungrounded outlets.
+Click here to see my post about replacing two-prong ungrounded outlets.

-I removed a two prong outlet from the above electrical box in the wall.
+I removed a two-prong outlet from the above electrical box in the wall.
 The box was grounded through the old BX cable armor.
 I made sure that the cable clamp screw was tight.
-I added a ground screw and pigtail to an already tapped hole to have a ground wire for the new three prong grounding outlet.
-I could have used a self-grounding outlet, but did not have one handy at the time.
+I added a ground screw and pigtail to an already tapped hole to have a ground wire for the new three-prong grounding outlet.
+I could have used a self-grounding outlet but did not have one handy at the time.